 To submit new IRB application, minor changes, or continuing review (also known as "renewal") to a currently approved IRB application, access to online CSUSM IRB system: IRBNet.
 Each research project submitted to IRBNet is referred as a "package".
 Each package has its own unique package number.
 IRB Office will be using this number to refer to your research project.

 Please read this IRBNet Picture Guide before submitting any IRB Applications.
-If you have further questions, please refer to the training resources below.
+Incomplete submissions missing any of the above items will delay the review process.

 Below are list of resources for instructions on how to register, how to submit a new package, and other additional IRBNet assistance.

-Once you upload all the documents (e.g. application form, consent forms, CITI certificate, etc.) to your package and ready to submit your package, you will click on "Sign this Package" (see the left sidebar).
+Once you upload all the documents (e.g. application form, consent forms, CITI certificates for both you and your faculty advisor, if you are a student, etc.) to your package and ready to submit your package, you will click on "Sign this Package" (see the left sidebar).
 Once you sign the package, then you need to click on "Submit this Package" to actually submit the package to the IRB Office.
 If you are a student, you must click "Share this Project" and find your advisor's name from the list and share the package with him or her so that she or he can sign the project as well.
 Your package will not be assigned to a reviewer until your package is signed by your advisor.

 All communications regarding your package and letters will be issued electronically through IRBNet.
 You will receive an e-mail notification every time a letter/communication is issued to your package.
 It is your responsibility to login to the IRBNet and check what is posted on your package.
 Below is the list of communications/letters you will receive from the IRB Office: